There are many types of depression including:

 What is psychosis?

 Psychosis, in general, is defined as a break in reality.
 An example would be ‘delusion’ when a client believes things that are not true despite being shown facts that argue against their belief.
 A common delusion for geriatric depression is ‘poverty’ – that they have nothing left, they believe they’re poor or broke when the truth is they have enough means to sustain themselves.
 Another type of delusion includes paranoid or persecutory delusion where clients firmly believe they are being followed or bugged, their phone is wire-tapped or they’re being videotaped.
-Some individuals may experience somatic delusion: they feel physically sick and believe that that there is something wrong medically, when there is no evidence of medical illness.
+Some individuals may experience somatic delusion: they feel physically sick and believe that there is something wrong medically, when there is no evidence of medical illness.

 Another form of psychosis is hallucination: A client hears voices or talking when there is no one there.
 The voices may say very derogatory things – or tell the client what to do.